Recap / Tintin Flight 714

 - East Indies: Where the action takes place, complete with volcanoes, a jungle island, and a Komodo dragon.

-- Evil Is Petty: The evil boasts of Rastapopoulos and Carreidas consists mainly of cruel pranks and petty theft.
-Alan also jabs a hat down on Haddock's eyes, then laughs at how Tintin has to lead him everywhere.
+- Evil Is Petty: Many of the evil boasts of Rastapopoulos and Carreidas consist of cruel pranks and petty theft, for instance Carreidas starts off with his first theft: a pear.
+Allan also jabs a hat down on Haddock's eyes, then laughs at how Tintin has to lead him everywhere.

 - Failed Attempt at Drama: After Tintin insults him, Rastapopoulos threatens to crush our hero "like this spider!"
 Said spider repeatedly avoids his boot.

 - Far-East Asian Terrorists: Rastapopoulos mooks are a group of Sondonesian nationalists, whose cause he's promised to help.
-Turns out he's planted bombs under their ships.
+Turns out he's planted bombs under their ships, though they leave the Island before the eruption and without the explosives.

 - Funetik Aksent: Allan after his teeth get knocked out.